YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 and how I progressed from one to the next.
 This is to share learning experiences, not to engage in the technical details of the  exercises.
-Such details are to be found in the respective sub-directory, as a README file or as comments in the source code.
+Such details are to be found in the respective sub-directory, as README files or as comments in the source code.